 Five Exclusive Tips to Increase Betta Lifespan in the Captivity

 I have already told you that fish keepers will often build a strong bond with the betta fish.
 So, it is tough for them to accept the departure of the fish.
-Hence, betta owners want to maximize the lifespan of their loved fish.
+Hence, betta fish owners want to maximize the lifespan of their loved fish.

 Here are five exclusive and proven tips that will increase the betta longevity significantly.